rpopov/agafua/readme.txt

 email.alert.port = 465
 email.alert.subject =
 email.alert.to = <to whom to deliver the messages>
-email.alert.user = <set the user to log in the email server>
+email.alert.user = <set the user to log in the email server. default: applicationId>

 3. Use the specific loggers in the Java application to report specific events to, by using their pure names: